COVID-19 and food safety in Alert Level 3

 New Zealand Food Safety has reviewed the most recent science from around the world about the risk of being infected with COVID-19 through contact with food or food packaging.
 To date, there is no evidence of transmission via food or food packaging.

-Because of the negligible risk of transmission via food packaging, New Zealand Food Safety do not recommend any form of disinfection.
+Because of the negligible risk of transmission via food packaging, New Zealand Food Safety does not recommend any form of disinfection.

 Coronaviruses cannot grow in food – they need a host (animal or human) to grow in.
 Cooking for at least 30 minutes at 60°C kills SARS, which is a similar coronavirus.